-On the Occasion of My Last Day
+On The Occasion Of My Last Day

-of Elementary School
+Of Elementary School

 by JoAnn Geck

 (Mt.
-Airy, MD USA)
+Airy, MD)

 I've been walking these halls since I was three,